cqc-alec/qpr/qpr.md

 Here the problem is that data joins from two paths both of which may be executed.
 Again, this would not arise from valid QIR.
-Note, however, that the _valid_ FD-graph for the function `f` above also has a similar join, coming from two _exclusive_ control-flow branches.
+Note, however, that the _valid_ E-graph for the function `f` above also has a similar join, coming from two _exclusive_ control-flow branches.

-Hangs and races illustrate that not all FD-graphs correspond to a valid QIR programs.
+Hangs and races illustrate that not all E-graphs correspond to a valid QIR programs.
 Let's call those that do `regular`.

 ### Utility

-Convex subgraphs of a regular FD-graph that contain only F-nodes may be treated as basic blocks, and are amenable to TKET-style circuit optimization.
-These basic blocks are connected by the D-nodes and their associated C-nodes into a control-flow graph, which may be amenable to other optimizations.
+Convex subgraphs of a regular E-graph that contain no branching may be treated as basic blocks, and are amenable to TKET-style circuit optimization.
+These basic blocks are connected by branching nodes into a control-flow graph, which may be amenable to other optimizations.
 This factoring of the graph is likely to be useful.
 We may also be interested in applying optimizations to regions containing only classical data(including both kinds of node), perhaps by going to and from LLVM and using standard passes.
+This suggests a three-step
-This suggests a three-step approach:
+approach:

 1. Identify maximal purely-classical regions of the graph; convert them to LLVM;
    optimize; convert back and substitute.